thebuddyadrian/Battle-Framework/README.md

 ### Current Status
 This project is currently early in development.
 As of right now we have 1 playable character (Sonic) with the base Sonic Battle movement system and attack system implemented.

+### Godot Version
+This project is currently using Godot 4.4 Stable.